heroinedor/k8s-cluster-vagrant-ansible/README.md

 password = vagrant
 ```

-Test your config like the example bellow :
+Test your config like the example below :

 ```sh
 kubectl get nodes